 Energy Law and Policy Course

 EPIC offers a three (3) credit Energy Law and Policy course every fall, which focuses on the electricity and natural gas industries.
-[Download course syllabus]
+Download sample course syllabus (pdf).

 Energy is the lifeblood of the modern economy.
 Its production, conversion, and consumption affect nearly every aspect of our lives.
 Recognizing the increasing importance of energy and its role in global climate change, this course introduces students to the legal, regulatory, and environmental concepts relevant to the changing electricity and natural gas industries in the U.S. The course examines the historical and legal origins of energy regulation and ratemaking and provides an introduction to the natural gas and electrical industries, including basic terms and concepts, regulatory trends and emerging issues.
 The course will explore the rise of competition in both industries and will cover California’s energy crisis of 2000-2001 and its aftermath, and trends in renewable and distributed electricity generation.
 Students also will examine the rapidly evolving regulation of greenhouse gas emissions in California and the United States.